Enable NTFS Support On Android

 When you are finished, re-open Paragon_UMS and select unmount in order to safely remove your storage device.

-This is quite a handy trick since increasingly persons are working directly from their mobile devices.
+This combination of tools is very handy.
+Increasingly, we are all working more and more from our mobile devices, and having access to external storage (and other devices) from our phones is very convenient.
 Instead of having to rely on your computer to access a USB drive, you can do this from your Android device with the Paragon_UMS, Total Commander combination.